-DDRIO banks have a dedicated vref pin and you do not need to set any pin on these banks.
-(See the device datasheet to see which banks are of type DDRIO.)
+DDRIO banks have a dedicated vref pin and you do not need to set any pins on these banks.
+(See the device datasheet to determine which banks are of type DDRIO.)

 Diff I/Os do not need a vref pin.